 Other Contaminants Present

-Among whole-house filters, those with regular activated carbon media remove 70%-90% of PFAS.
+Among whole-house filters, those with regular activated carbon media remove 70%-90% of contaminants.
 Models equipped with catalytic carbon and KDF eliminate 99% or more of forever chemicals plus other contaminants, including heavy metals like lead.
 Neither, however, removes fluoride or total dissolved solids.
 There’s always give and take.

 Removing forever chemicals is important, but it shouldn’t come at the expense of taming more dangerous contaminants.
-The health risks of PFAS increase with time, but they’re limited in the short term.
+The health risks increase with time, but they’re limited in the short term.
 Lead, however, can cause irreversible damage to the human body within months.
 Choosing a water filter is a balancing act.

 Manufacturer Hype & User Experience